 Harmless.
 May be domesticated.

-Jackalopes are small, omnivorous, desert-dwelling marsupials best described as having the body of a macrotis, the head and ears of a rabbit, the tail of a lion, front paws of a housecat and the cloven hind hooves of a goat.
-Mature specimens weigh in at around 5 to 7 kg, and are primarily fawn in colour.
-They are primarily crepuscular - although they are not uncommon a sight during the day or late evening - and rely on high-speed endurance running and nimble maneuverability to escape from their enemies.
+Jackalopes are small, omnivorous, desert-dwelling marsupials best described as having the body of a macrotis, the head and ears of a rabbit, the tail of a lion, the front paws of a housecat, and the cloven hind hooves of a goat.
+Mature specimens typically weigh between 5 and 7 kilograms and are predominantly fawn in color.

 Classification: XX